PHASE 2 OF 7

 • What would happen if a musician designed this?
 A chef?
 A game designer?

-The best hackathon projects often feel weird at first.
+The best projects feel weird at first.
 “An AI 911 dispatcher?” sounded strange until it won grand prize.
 Lean into the weirdness.

 “Creativity is just connecting things.